 A separate weighted score will be given for each of the three parts of the judging process (Quality gets twice the weight.
 The scores will be calculated with other judges for the same product on the team to give a final score from which individual prizes will be awarded.

-Quality Score: will be marked out of 50
+Quality Score: will be marked out of 100

-Value Score: will be marked out of 25
+Value Score: will be marked out of 100

-Package Score: will be marked out of 25
+Package Score: will be marked out of 100

-Gold: to receive a Gold medal you need to score 90 or over.
+Gold: to receive a Gold medal, you need to score 90 or over.

-Silver: you need to score between 76-89.
+Silver: to receive a Silver medal, you need to score between 76-89.

-Bronze: you need to score between 65-75.
+Bronze: to receive a Bronze medal, you need to score between 65-75.

-The list of judges will be drawn from leading retail chains, wholesalers, distributors and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality and the travel industry.
+The list of judges will be drawn from leading retail chains, wholesalers, distributors, and on-trade groups across a variety of channels and disciplines including multiple retailing, convenience stores, cash and carries, specialist retailers, casual and fine dining, hospitality, and the travel industry.

-The beers will:
+The beer will:

-- Initially be tasted blind to determine its quality.
+- Initially, be tasted blind to determine its quality.

 - Where appropriate they will also be assessed by variety, style, region, and country.

 - Judges will then be given a briefing document setting out the beer’s price and target consumer and trade channel where it wants to be sold.
-Only then will judges be asked to give their score for quality based on the initial blind tasting and then additional knowledge about the beer’s price and market position.
+Only then will judges be asked to give their score for quality based on the initial blind tasting and then additional knowledge about the beer’s price and market position?

-- The judges will then be handed the bottle or format for them to be able to assess, in detail, the design, label, and packaging and determine how well that matches up to, or complements the quality of the beer and its price point.
+- The judges will then be handed the bottle or format for them to be able to assess, in detail, the design, label, and packaging and determine how well that matches up to or complements the quality of the beer and its price point.